jescab01/jescab01.github.io/_pages/about.md

 I am a psychologist who has travelled all the way down from social sciences to biology looking for answers on human behavior.

-The question has always remained the same *Why do people do what they shouldn't*, serving as the motivation for the deepening into `Criminology` first, but also in `Psychology` and `Neurosciences` later.
+*Why do people do what they shouldn't?* has served as a core question that motivated me to deepen into `Criminology` first, and `Psychology` and `Neurosciences` later.

-I believe that the tools available determine the scope of potential advancements in a field in a given time in history.
+I believe that the tools available in a given time in history determine the scope of potential advancements in a specific field.
-The emergence of `neuroimaging` tools and computational power has cleared the way for an exponential growth of neuroscience, and the consolidation of `computational modeling` as a promising approach.
+The emergence of `neuroimaging` and computational methods allowed an exponential growth in neuroscience and the consolidation of `computational modeling` as a promising approach.

 That's where my [research](/projects/) lands.
-Using computational modeling approaches, I perform in-silico experiments to test hypotheses on human brain function, with the goal of understanding mental health and disease, cognition and behavior.
+I use computational models to perform in-silico experiments and test hypotheses on human brain function, aiming to understand mental health and disease, cognition and behavior.

-`Science` gives me an illusion of permanence.
-It brings `knowledge`, a powerful tool for `progress`, one that helps us change reality.
+In science, I see a vector for `knowledge`, a powerful tool for progress, to change reality.
-There are realities to change.
-Some of them open to our intervention, some closed.
-Some conscious on the need for change, some not.
+And there are realities to change.
+Some *open* to intervention, some closed.
-Knowledge is a constructive endeavour, science is too.
-And this is the funniest part, although science helps knowledge to progress, it is always waiting to tell us that we were wrong.
+Some *conscious* on the need for change, some not.
+`Science` does not offer certainty - but it offers the tools to question, to revise, to remain intellectually honest.
 And that's where I feel more attach to science, in doubt.